emdashii/mazzaella/content/_index.md

 ## welcome!

-this is elliott's personal website, built from org-mode files using hugo
+this is elliott's personal website, built from org-mode using hugo

 ---